krausest/js-framework-benchmark/README.md

 which means the create rows and replace all rows benchmarks.
 After that you'll want to update the result table with `npm run results`

+## How to contribute

+Contributions are very welcome.
+Please use the following rules:
+* Each contribution must be buildable by a "npm run build-prod" command in the directory.
+What build-prod does is up to you.
+* All npm dependencies should be installed locally (i.e. listed in your package.json).
+Http-server should not be a local dependency. npm start in the root directory start a web server that can be used for all contributions.
+* Please use fixed version number, no ranges, as it turned out to break often.
+Updating works IMO best with npm-check-updates, which keeps the version format.
+* Webdriver-ts must be able to run the perf tests for the contribution.
+This means that all buttons (like "Create 1,000 rows") must have the correct id e.g. like in vanillajs.
+Using shadow DOM is a real pain for webdriver.
+The closer you can get to polymer the higher the chances I can make that contribution work.